Managing backups for your ONTAP systems

 You can’t delete the source volume from the BlueXP backup and recovery user interface.
 However, you can open the Volume Details page on the Canvas, and delete the volume from there.

-Note You can’t delete individual volume backup files once the relationship has been deleted.
-You can, however, delete all backups for the volume if you want to remove all backup files.
+Note You can't delete individual volume backup files once the relationship has been deleted.
+You can, however, you can delete all backups for the volume.

 Steps

-2. From the Backup Settings page, click More icon for the working environment and select Manage Volumes.
+1. From the Volumes tab, click More icon for the source volume and select Backup > Delete relationship.

 A screenshot showing how to delete the backup relationship for a single volume.